Wilson's disease is a rare genetic disorder caused by a mutation in the ATP7B gene, affecting the

 Avoid Exposure to Copper

-Minimize exposure to copper through sources such as copper
+Minimize exposure to copper through sources such as

 cookware, copper pipes, and supplements